How much water have we used?

 Water use that is not for the environment is described as water consumption, or ‘consumptive use’.

-In 2017–18, the total licensed entitlement of groundwater was 967 GL across the state.
-The total groundwater use, including domestic and stock use was 440 GL.
-This was more than the volume used in 2016–17 (352 GL).
+In 2020–21, total groundwater licensed entitlement was 948 GL across the state (the same as the previous year).
+The total groundwater use across the state including domestic and stock use was 377 GL, which was less than the volume used in 2019–20 (438 GL).

 Water use in urban areas is usually measured by the metered volume of water delivered to customers – both households (residential use) and businesses (commercial use).
-While usage is slightly lower than the previous year, the proportions by type of user are very similar.
+While usage in 2020–21 was higher than the previous year (593 GL in 2020–21 compared to 574 GL in 2019–20), the proportions by type of user were very similar.